Enowiz777/nc-airbnb-model-backend/Readme.md

 Addiing what:
 - Profile, profile photo, github, kakao more authentication.

+*What are the cases that you want to create a custom login?*

+1. Use email address instead of username for a login.
+2.

 *What are ways to customize users?*

+Two ways:

 1. Most people:
 a.
 Django user system
 b.
-Create a Profile model.
+Create a Profile model (Login with kakao, others)
 c.
 Connect them to authenticate.
 d.
 Profile will have other authentication options.

 **In the documentation, it is highly recommended to create a custom model.**

-- Changing to user model mid-project.
-- The first thing is to create cutom model with your own.
+- Changing to user model mid-project is extremely difficult.
+Therefore, it is better to create a custom user model for your own.

-- Install pylance: python server for a VScode.
+*Install pylance: python server for a VScode.*
 ```py
 # Scriggly lines.
 from django.db import models